benholland1024/pulse-manager-tutorial/README.md

    - A disposable mixing dish and disposible brush (or popsicle stick) to apply the adhesive.
    - A <a href="https://www.mcmaster.com/3999T7/">clear jar</a> for the compliance chamber
    - Some <a href="https://www.amazon.com/dp/B0BXWJDBNS/">220 grit sandpaper</a>
+ - Misc:
+   - Zip ties, to seal the heart structure casing

 While testing the system, the following was used:
  - Bread boards